Perfect points of abelian varieties: On the injectivity of the etale Abel-Jacobi map

 \subsubsection{Reduction to A simple}

-Since the assumptions and the conclusions are stable by products and isogenies of abelian varieties, we can assume that $A$ is simple and that $p(A)>0$.
-We will use the simplicity of $A$ via the following lemma. \begin{lemma} Let $A$ be a simple $k$-abelian variety and $x\in A(K)$ a non torsion point.
-Then the map
+Since the assumptions and the conclusions are stable by products and isogenies of abelian varieties, we can assume that $A$ is simple (that will be used to apply Lemmas \ref{usosemplicity} and \ref{Tateproperty}) and $r(A)>0$.
+Since the statements with $p(A)=0$ are trivial, we can assume that $p(A)>0$.